eipm/DispatcherSuite/kafka-service/doc/SCHEDULERS.md

 # Scheduling Jobs
-Kafka-Dispatcher provides support for task scheduling and execution.
+Kafka-Dispatcher provides support for task scheduling and asynchronous execution.

 You can use the configurations fixed/delay/cron to provide the triggering information.
 Where: